How To Shop Straight Sizes When You're Plus Size

 Advertisement

 Crack your knuckles, move your mouse across the screen and start looking through your favourite site’s straight-size range.
-First, set the site’s filter to the highest size it offers – usually an 18, occasionally (and thankfully) a 20 and, in the worst cases, a 16 – and get to browsing through the offering to see what might work on a bigger frame.
-Prepare for intricate investigations into a variation of pieces outside of your size and consider the following tips in order to find your hidden gems.
+First, set the site’s filter to the highest size it offers — usually, an 18 and, in the worst cases, a 16 — and get to browsing through the offering to see what might work on a bigger frame.
+Prepare for intricate investigations into a variety of pieces outside of your size and consider the following tips in order to find your hidden gems.

 Stretch is your bestie